triton-inference-server/model_navigator/examples/07_optimize_model_and_use_for_offline_inference/README.md

 # Optimize model and use for offline inference

-In this example we show to obtain runner from `.nav` package and use it for inference.
+In this example, we show to obtain runner from `.nav` package and use it for inference.

-We recommend running this example in NVIDIA NGC [PyTorch containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
-To run the example simply run the `optimize.py` script:
+We recommend running this example in NVIDIA NGC [PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
+To run the example, simply run the `optimize.py` script:

 ```bash
 ./optimize.py